matiasfha/draft-articles/advanced-typescript.md

 ### Readonly

-This type will mark all the properties of the type argument to be not-reassignable or **readonly**
+This type will mark all the properties of the type argument to be not-reassignable or **read-only**

 ```typescript
 type FuncArgs = {